Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Tabular Weather

 \subsection{Metrics}

 We aim at comparing different models in terms of uncertainty estimation and robustness to distributional shifts.
 Several performance metrics are considered.

-\textbf{Predictive Performance} Predictive performance and robustness to distributional shifts is evaluated by measuring RMSE and MAE between predictions and targets: lower the RMSE/MAE score on the test sets, greater the robustness of the models to the distributional shift.
+\textbf{Predictive Performance} For temperature prediction, predictive performance and robustness to distributional shifts are evaluated by measuring RMSE and MAE between predictions and targets: lower the RMSE/MAE score on the test sets, greater the robustness of the models to the distributional shift.
+For classification, we use accuracy and macro-averaged F1 (one-vs-all averaged with no weighting).
+More robust models are expected to have higher values of these metrics.

-\textbf{Joint assessment of Uncertainty and Robustness} We will jointly assess robustness and uncertainty estimation via error-retention and F1-retention curves, describe in section~\ref{sec:metrics}.
-We will use MSE as the error metric instread of RMSE as it is linear with respect to the error for each datapoint.
+\textbf{Joint assessment of Uncertainty and Robustness} We jointly assess robustness and uncertainty estimation via error-retention and F1-retention curves, described in Section~\ref{sec:metrics} and detailed in Appendix~\ref{apn:metrics}.
+For regression, we use MSE as the error metric instead of RMSE as it is linear with respect to the error for each datapoint.
 For the F1-retention curve an acceptable prediction is defined as one where MSE < 1.0.
 This corresponds to an error of 1 degree or less, which most people cannot feel.
 Typically people are sensitive to differences in surrounding temperature of over a degree.
 These two performance metrics are respectively denoted as R-AUC and F1-AUC.
-A good uncertainty measure is able to achieve low R-AUC and high F1-AUC.
+For classification, we use the error rate to compute R-AUC.
+For both classification and regression, a good uncertainty measure is expected to achieve low R-AUC and high F1-AUC.
 Additionally, the F1 score at a retention rate of 95\% of the most certain samples is also quoted and is denoted as F1@95\%, which is a single point summary jointly of the uncertainty and robustness.
 Finally, ROC-AUC is used as a summary statistic for evaluating uncertainty-based out-of-distribution data detection.